 Stress and anxiety can alter your bowel schedule and regularity.
 When you’re under a significant amount of stress, your body’s function becomes unbalanced and can change your digestive process and speeds.
 This can cause an increase in bowel movements with diarrhea.
 However, in some, stress and anxiety can cause slowed bowel movements with constipation.

-A woman’s period can trigger more bowel movements.
-Scientists believe lower ovarian hormone (estrogen and progesterone) levels around menses may be related to the uterine prostaglandins that trigger your uterus to cramp, which could be related to symptoms in the large intestine.
+A woman’s period can trigger more bowel movements. believe lower ovarian hormone (estrogen and progesterone) levels around menses may be related to the uterine prostaglandins that trigger your uterus to cramp, which could be related to symptoms in the large intestine.
 When your large bowel cramps, you are prone to have more bowel movements.

 If you’ve recently begun taking new medication or antibiotic therapy, your bowel regularity could change.
 Antibiotics can upset the normal balance of the bacteria that live in your digestive tract.
 Other medications may stimulate gastrointestinal movement.
 As a result, you may notice you poop a lot more or that you have diarrhea symptoms.